 Every year the Committee considers requests for exemption under Article 19 of the Charter.
 The Committee also reviews the status of multi-year payment plans, and elements of the methodology of the scale of assessments.

-The Committee held its seventy-third session from 3 to 21 June 2013.
-The report of the Committee is contained in document A/68/11.
+The Committee held its seventy-fifth session from 1 to 26 June 2015.
+The report of the Committee is contained in document A/70/11.

 With regard to the methodology for the scale of assessments, the Committee:

-(a) Recalled and reaffirmed its recommendation that the scale should be based on the most current, comprehensive and comparable data available for gross national income (GNI);
+(b) Recalled and reaffirmed its recommendation that the scale should be based on the most current, comprehensive and comparable data available for gross national income;

-(c) Recalled and reaffirmed its recommendation that market exchange rates should be used in preparing the scale, except where that would cause excessive fluctuations and distortions in GNI of some Member States expressed in United States dollars, in which case price-adjusted rates of exchange or other appropriate conversion rates should be applied, if so determined on a case-by-case basis;
+(e) Recalled and reaffirmed its recommendation that market exchange rates should be used in preparing the scale except where that caused excessive fluctuations and distortions in income;

-(e) Decided to further consider all elements of the scale methodology at its future sessions in the light of guidance from the General Assembly.
+(l) Decided to further consider all elements of the scale methodology at its seventy-sixth session in the light of any guidance from the General Assembly.

-The Committee also decided to study further the questions of automatic annual recalculation and large scale-to-scale changes in rates of assessment on the basis of guidance by the General Assembly.
+The Committee also decided to study further the questions of large scale-to-scale changes in rates of assessment and annual recalculation on the basis of any guidance thereon by the General Assembly.

 With regard to multi-year payment plans, the Committee recommended that the General Assembly encourage those Member States in arrears under Article 19 of the Charter of the United Nations to consider submitting multi-year payment plans.

-With regard to the application of Article 19 of the Charter, the Committee recommended that the following Member States be permitted to vote in the General Assembly until the end of the sixty-eighth session of the Assembly: the Central African Republic, the Comoros, Guinea-Bissau, Sao Tome and Principe and Somalia.
+With regard to exemptions from the application of Article 19 of the Charter, the Committee recommended that the following Member States be permitted to vote in the General Assembly until the end of the seventieth session of the Assembly: Comoros, Guinea-Bissau, Sao Tome and Principe, Somalia and Yemen.

 Under other matters the Committee: